microsoft/BuildTourHack/stories/2/211_Centennial.md

 ![Solution projects](images/211-solution.png)

-* Add a Project Dependency to Microsoft.Knowzy.WPF.
-Right click on the Microsoft.Knowzy.UWP project
+* To add a project dependency to Microsoft.Knowzy.WPF, in Solution Explorer, right-click the **Microsoft.Knowzy.UWP (Universal Windows)** project.

 * Select **Build Dependencies | Project Dependencies..."**

 ![Build Dependencies](images/211-add-project-dependencies.png)

-* Select the Microsoft.Knowzy.WPF project and click **OK**
+* In the **Depends on** section of the **Project Dependencies** window, select the **Microsoft.Knowzy.WPF** check box, and then click **OK**.

 ![Build Dependencies](images/211-add-project-dependencies-2.png)

 Press F7 (or whatever your Build Solution shortcut key is) to build the Solution.
 To see what an empty C# UWP app looks like:

-* Right click on the Microsoft.Knowzy.UWP project and select **Debug | Start new instance ** to run the UWP app.
+* In Solution Explorer, right-click the **Microsoft.Knowzy.UWP (Universal Windows)** project and select **Debug | Start new instance** to run the UWP app.

 * An empty UWP app window will appear.
 Close the window to return to Visual Studio 2017.

 #### Step 3: Add the Microsoft.Knowzy.WPF binaries to the UWP Project

-In order to convert the Microsoft.Knowzy.WPF app to a Desktop Bridge UWP app, you will need to add the binaries created by the Microsoft.Knowzy.WPF app to the Microsoft.Knowzy.UWP app.
+To convert the Microsoft.Knowzy.WPF app to a Desktop Bridge UWP app, you will need to add the binaries created by the Microsoft.Knowzy.WPF app to the Microsoft.Knowzy.UWP app.

 We are going to use the Microsoft.Knowzy.UWP project to create the AppX package that will eventually be submitted to the Windows Store.
 In later tasks, we will also use the Microsoft.Knowzy.UWP project to add UWP features to our converted Microsoft.Knowzy.WPF app.

-All the Win32 binaries created by the Win32 Microsoft.Knowzy.WPF project need to be copied to your UWP project to a folder called desktop (this exact name is not required; you can use any name you like).
+All the Win32 binaries created by the Win32 Microsoft.Knowzy.WPF project need to be copied to your UWP project to a folder called **desktop** (this exact name is not required; you can use any name you like).

 You can automate the Microsoft.Knowzy.WPF project to copy these files after each build, improving the development workflow.
-We are going to edit the project file Microsoft.Knowzy.WPF.csproj to include an AfterBuild target that will copy all the Win32 output files to the desktop folder in the Microsoft.Knowzy.UWP project as follows:
+We are going to edit the project file Microsoft.Knowzy.WPF.csproj to include an AfterBuild target that will copy all the Win32 output files to the **desktop** folder in the Microsoft.Knowzy.UWP project as follows:

     <Target Name="AfterBuild">
       <PropertyGroup>